I Don’t Have Time For This!

 Gah… office assignments… she really didn’t want to be that decision maker.
 “No promises.
 I just found out about this.
 Give me some time to process it.”

-If you as the reader haven’t met Vivian, you may have a hard time appreciating exactly how much she put Cindy at ease during that visit.
-She has this uncanny ability to instill confidence and reassurance to a person in Cindy’s situation.
-Her organized yet relaxed approach helped Cindy believe that the project could be done with minimal disruption to their daily workflow.
+If you as the reader haven’t met Kyle, you may have a hard time appreciating exactly how much he put Cindy at ease during that visit.
+He has an uncanny ability to instil confidence and reassurance to a person in Cindy’s situation.
+His organized yet relaxed approach helped Cindy believe that the project could be done with minimal disruption to their daily workflow.

 They booked the move to happen after hours on a Tuesday, with the goal of having everybody show up to their desks on Wednesday morning able to start work.